 of organs and tissues in the body.
 An MRI uses magnetic fields to see small changes

 in brain tissue.
-This can help to find and diagnose an aneurysm.
+It can help to find and diagnose an aneurysm.

 Magnetic resonance angiography (MRA).
-This is a noninvasive test that uses an MRI and IV (intravenous) contrast dye to show
+This noninvasive test uses an MRI and IV (intravenous) contrast dye to show blood

-blood vessels.
+vessels.
 Contrast dye causes blood vessels to look opaque on the MRI image.
+This lets

-This lets the doctor to see the blood vessels more clearly.
+the healthcare provider see the blood vessels more clearly.

 How is a cerebral aneurysm treated?